 But Can’t I Just Use My Blender?

 Wondering if you should invest in a plant milk maker or stick to using the blender you already have to make plant-based milk?
-Well, both methods have their pros and cons, and it really depends on your personal preferences and needs.
+Well, both methods have their pros and cons, and it depends on your personal preferences and needs.

-Pro: It’s cheaper or you already have one
+Pro: It’s cheaper, or you already have one

 Con: might not be as efficient in grinding the ingredients as a plant milk maker | no heating